Blue Steel Montanren Deba Fish Knife Octagonal Handle Carbon Steel

 Carbon Steel

-*NOTE: The Carbon Steel is susceptible to rust if it is not properly cared for.
-Please clean and dry the blade regularly during use.
+*NOTE: Carbon Steel is susceptible to rust if it is not properly cared for.
+Please clean and dry the blade regularly during use and after use.

 Yew octagonal handle